hanabi/hanabi.github.io/misc/FAQ.md

 ## Alice has two playable 5s and plays the rightmost.
 Is it a _Known Bluff_?

-Playing 5s not in the left-to-right order is considered to be a known mistake.
+Playing 5s not in the left to right order is considered to be a known mistake.

 ## Can I _Bluff_ a clued card?